 please work with a language aware subject matter specialist to ensure a

 high quality artefact at the end of your process.

 First we will look at the process by which this video translation was completed.
 Then, a discussion on challenges and options around the video translation.
 Finally, some extra options and how they can be used to meet your client’s requirements.

-The original video is shown below, it was sourced from the ICH website.
+The original video was sourced from the ICH website.

 Please direct your browser to videotranslator.ai, and then click on the

 create a new item.
 Note to follow this visual guide you will require a